froesecom/tennis-scoring-system/README.md

 ## Domain modeling
 ### Game
-- Simple claass that only knows about it's own state and nothing else
+- Simple class that only knows about it's own state and nothing else